Enterprise-CMCS/macpro-mdct-hcbs/README.md

 Local dev is configured as a Typescript project.
 The entrypoint in `./src/run.ts` manages running the moving pieces locally: the API, database, filestore, and frontend.

-Local dev is built around the Serverless plugin [serverless-offline](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API Gateway locally configured by `./services/app-api/serverless.yml` and hot reloads your Lambdas on every save.
-The plugins [serverless-dynamodb-local](https://github.com/99x/serverless-dynamodb-local) and [serverless-s3-local](https://github.com/ar90n/serverless-s3-local) stand up the local database and s3 in a similar fashion.
+Local dev is built around the cdk setup which gets run locally by Localstack.

-Local authorization bypasses Cognito.
-The frontend mimics login in local storage with a mock user and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.
+Local authorization uses Cognito from the main/master stack in dev.
+The credentials are injected locally by the `./run update-env` command which fetches values from 1password and puts them into a gitignored `.env` file.

 The [postman folder](./postman/) contains a full API collection and environment for this application.
 See the [README](./postman/README.md) for more information.